-It is obvious that for application to deeper areas, lower ultrasound frequency (1 MHz) is chosen.
-A combination of modern BTL units enables you to select ultrasound parameters or amplitude modulation.
-Hence, these currents can be used for the treatment of superficial (3 MHz frequency) as well as deep (1 MHz frequency) muscles.
+It is obvious that for application to deeper areas lower ultrasound frequency (1 MHz) is chosen.
+Combination of modern BTL units enables to select ultrasound parameters or amplitude modulation.
+Hence, these currents can be used for treatment of superficial (3 MHz frequency) as well as deep (1 MHz frequency) muscles.